 Millions swarm to the country’s most famous landmark every year to take in the breathtaking views of the city.
-If you’ve not had the chance to see this imposing landmark for real, here you can enjoy a 360 tour of the tower at ground level or a 360 interactive panoramic view from the very top.
+If you’ve not had the chance to see this imposing landmark for real, here you can enjoy a virtual tour of the tower, taking you up the tower itself and also with panoramic views from the top deck.

 The Sydney Opera House, Australia

 The Sydney Opera House is one of the 20th century’s most famous and distinctive buildings.
 This multi-venue performing arts centre has over 40 shows a week with something for everyone.

 If it’s always been your dream to fly to the other side of the world to visit this creative arts centre but Covid-19 has put your plans on pause, we have some good news, you can explore the Opera House from the comfort of your own sofa with Google’s Arts & Culture 360 view.
 Take in the view from the outside or take a walk around the inside.